googlemaps/android-maps-utils/README.md

 #### Using Manager Objects

-If you use one of Manager objects in the package `com.google.maps.android` (e.g. `GroundOverlayManager`, `MarkerManager`, etc.), say from adding a KML or GeoJson layer, you will have to rely on the Collection specific to add add object to the map rather than adding that object directly to `GoogleMap`.
+If you use one of Manager objects in the package `com.google.maps.android` (e.g. `GroundOverlayManager`, `MarkerManager`, etc.), say from adding a KML layer, GeoJson layer, or Clustering, you will have to rely on the Collection specific to add add object to the map rather than adding that object directly to `GoogleMap`.
 This is because each Manager sets itself as a click listener so that it can manager click events coming from multiple layers.

 For example, if you have additional `GroundOverlay` objects: